-Substantial negative impact of conflict on EBRD's financial and asset performance
+Russia-Ukraine conflict has a substantial negative impact on EBRD's financial and asset performance...

 As expected, the conflict is having a significant adverse impact on the EBRD's financial results and asset performance.
-The Bank reported a net loss of €2.2 billion for the first six months of 2022, as per its June unaudited financial report.
-This follows its highest-ever net profit of €2.5 billion in 2021.
-The loss was mostly driven by two factors: firstly, the conflict led to a substantial downward revaluation of equity exposure mostly in Russia, but also on the smaller equity exposures in Ukraine and Belarus in the first quarter.
-The mark-to-market adjustment on the equity portfolio amounts to €1.4 billion, with Russia accounting for €900 million.
-Secondly, the Bank booked provisions on loans and guarantees of a further €1.4 billion, to reflect the potential further deterioration of asset quality in the three countries.
-The majority of EBRD's exposure in the three countries has been moved onto the watchlist and Stage 2, requiring provisioning.
-Total provisions have more than doubled compared to end-2021 and also the pandemic year 2020.
+The Bank reported a net loss of close to \in 1.66 billion for the first nine months of 2022, as per its September unaudited financial report.
+This follows its highest-ever net profit of \in 2.5 billion in 2021.
+The loss was driven by two factors: firstly, the conflict led to a substantial downward revaluation of equity exposure (of \in 1.5 billion) mostly in Russia, but also on the smaller equity exposures in Ukraine and Belarus.
+Secondly, the Bank booked provisions on loans and guarantees of a further \in 1.3 billion, to reflect the potential further deterioration of asset quality in the three countries.
+All of EBRD's exposures in the three countries are either already in the non-performing category or on the watchlist, requiring provisioning.
+Total provisions are more than double the level of the pandemic year 2020.